-Residents of the subdivision have access to Grant Lake for canoeing & fishing and the pavilion there for private parties or smaller picnics.
-The Rivergreen & Silver Sage subdivisions are located closer to the river than the mountain and provide river access while being part of a smaller homeowners group.
+Residents of the subdivision have access to Grant Lake for canoeing and fishing, along with the pavilion there for private parties.
+The Rivergreen & Silver Sage subdivisions are located closer to the river than the mountain.
+They provide river access and are part of a smaller homeowners group.

 Located just one mile outside of town, Riverbend and Slate River Estates offer the opportunity to be close to town, but have a little bit of space around you.
 Homes in Riverbend are on one acre lots that are flat and have few trees.
 Slate River Estates is 1/3 acre parcels adjacent to Riverbend.
 Access to town can be had year round without getting on the highway via a bike/walking path in the summer and via the Town Ranch cross country ski trail in the winter.
 There are two condominium complexes in Riverbend that provide the opportunity to enjoy the fishing rights and easy access without owning a single family home.

 The areas newest development, Larkspur has paved roads, tennis courts and a private lake.
 The lots are small – a quarter acre or less, but the views are big.
-Only a few homes have been built here at this time, but with nice building covenants in place, it is shaping up to be a very nice neighborhood.
+Only a few homes have been built here at this time.
+With nice building covenants in place, it is shaping up to be a very desirable neighborhood.
 The bus to Mt.
-Crested Butte and Gunnison stops out on Highway 135 which is just a short distance away or you can take the bike path into town if you don’t want to drive.
+Crested Butte and Gunnison stops out on Highway 135.
+It is just a short distance away.
+Otherwise, you can take the bike path into town if you don’t want to drive.

-Stallion Park is a condominium project in Buckhorn Ranch that was originally affordable housing for locals.
-That restriction has been lifted on at least some of the units there, but they still provide an affordable option with a garage that is close to town.
+Stallion Park is a condominium project in Buckhorn Ranch.
+Originally, it was affordable housing for locals.
+That restriction has been lifted on some of the units.
+Stallion Park provides affordability close to town.

-Riverland Industrial Park is located 1.5 miles from Crested Butte and is home to a variety of businesses including Crested Butte’s only RV park, full service gym, large scale nursery, doggie daycare and many others.
+Riverland Industrial Park is located 1.5 miles from Crested Butte.
+It is home to a variety of businesses including Crested Butte’s only RV park, full service gym, large scale nursery, doggie daycare and many others.
 There are a few residences as well.
-As the name suggests it is located along the Slate River and property owners here have access to some great fishing.
-This area as a few vacant lots available as well as a variety of commercial and/or industrial buildings.
+As the name suggest,s it is located along the Slate River.
+Property owners here have access to some great fishing!
+This area as a few vacant lots available, as well as, a variety of commercial and/or industrial buildings.